smbehura/smbehura.github.io/dance.markdown

     title: contact
 ---
 # introduction
 Soma (Simantini Mitra-Behura) is an artist trained in Odissi classical dance as well as modern choreographic techniques.
 They have been learning, teaching and performing dance for over 20 years.
+They currently study under Padmashree Guru Aruna Mohanty at [Orissa Dance Academy](https://orissadanceacademy.org/theacademy.html).

 Their practice is grounded in a deep appreciation for Odissi's storytelling capacity through both abstract and literal choreographies.
 Soma strives to marry this storytelling capacity with precision in movement and technique; the result is embodied narrative.